Government of the Marshall Islands: Executive branch

-The current Presidential Cabinet is as follows:
+The Presidential Cabinet is as follows:

 Legislative branch

-The legislative branch of the government of the Marshall Islands consists of the Legislature (Nitijela) with an advisory council of high chiefs.
+The legislative branch of the government of the Marshall Islands consists of the unicameral Legislature (Nitijela) with an advisory council of high chiefs.
 Legislative power lies with the Nitijela.
-The upper house of Parliament called the Council of Iroij, is an advisory body composed of 12 tribal chiefs.
+The Council of Iroij is an advisory body composed of 12 tribal chiefs.
 The Nitijela has 33 members, elected for a four-year term in 19 single-seat and five multi-seat constituencies.
 Members are called Senators.

-The Legislature was last elected 17 November 2011 without the participation of parties, though part of the members could be members of the AKA and United Democratic Party.
+Elections in the Marshall Islands are officially nonpartisan, though candidates could be affiliated with one of the active political parties.
+There are currently four political parties in the Marshall Islands: Aelon Kein Ad (AKA), Kien Eo Am (KEA), United People's Party (UPP), and United Democratic Party (UDP).

+Constituencies

 The 24 electoral districts into which the country is divided correspond to the inhabited islands and atolls.
-There are currently four political parties in the Marshall Islands: Aelon Kein Ad (AKA), Kien Eo Am (KEA), United People's Party (UPP), and United Democratic Party (UDP).
-As of 2011 legislative elections, rule is shared by the AKA and the KEA.
-The following senators are currently in the legislative body:

 Municipalities

 The Marshall Islands is divided into 33 municipalities:

 Foreign affairs and defense

 The Compact of Free Association with the United States gives the U.S. sole responsibility for international defense of the Marshall Islands.
 It allows islanders to live and work in the United States, and establishes economic and technical aid programs.